aedans/Katalyst/README.md

 Katalyst is a long way from being complete, and any help is greatly appreciated.
 If you find a bug, please open an issue.
-If you just want to write some code, there are plenty of unimplemented or incomplete features that need to be implemented; just open a Pull Request and hack at it.
+If you just want to write some code, there are plenty of features that need to be implemented;
+just open a pull request and hack at it.

 Resources
 ---------